 How could I make chocolate cookies without chocolate chips and make them easily?
 The solution was quite simple really.
-I just added some cocoa powder to my standby Flourless Peanut Butter/Nut/Seed Butter Cookie recipe.
+I just added some cocoa powder to my standby Flourless Peanut Butter/Nut/Seed Butter Cookie recipe to create Flourless Chocolate Cookies.
 Either raw cacao powder or Hershey’s cocoa powder will do the trick.
 All it took was one tablespoon to add just the right amount of chocolate flavor when I made the recipe using almond butter.
 I first made these cookies using almond butter and coconut sugar and shared them at our recent support group picnic and they were a big hit!

 They were especially loved by my friend and support group member Kathy who is following the Paleo Autoimmune Protocol.
-(Check out Kathy at her blog, Cake Cooks Gluten Free or her Cake Cooks Gluten Free Facebook page, or if you’re local to the Fredericksburg area, check out her ROCK Fredericksburg/Spotsylvania group or her latest venture, the soon-to-be and eagerly awaited Kickshaws Downtown Market.)
+(You can find Kathy at Kickshaws Downtown Market.)

 The next time I made them at home, I was making them with peanut butter but was a wee bit short—about ¼ cup—so I used ¼ cup packed almond flour to make up the difference.
 The resulting cookie was softer in the middle, a bit puffy if you will (I like Puffy Cookies), and was slightly less sweet but was honestly even more delicious.
 And very photogenic, too, I think!